kongyew/greenplum-spark-connector/README.md

-# Getting started with Greenplum and Apache Spark
+# Getting started with Greenplum and Apache Spark in minutes
 This page provides how to get started with Greenplum and Apache Spark.
 You can use these examples to perform these usecases.

+# Greenplum - Spark Architecture:

+# Use Cases:

 1. [Read data from Greenplum table into Spark DataFrame](usecase1/README.MD)
 2. [Write data from Spark DataFrame into Greenplum table](usecase1/README.MD)